sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-airnavradar.md

 ## Update `ultrafeeder` container configuration

-Before running `docker compose`, we also want to update the configuration of the `ultrafeeder` container, so that it generates MLAT data for radarbox.
+Before running `docker compose`, we also want to update the configuration of the `ultrafeeder` container, so that it generates MLAT data for Airnav Radar.

 **NOTE: If you are using the sample `docker-compose.yml` provided, this step has already been done for you.**